Texas Father Arrested For Slapping His Daughter’s Bully

 — azcentral (@azcentral) February 20, 2019

-Peace’s wife, who has asked media outlets to remain anonymous for the safety of her and her family during this time, admitted to standing beside and continuing to support her husband even though she didn’t necessarily agree with what he had done and felt he had taken things a little further then he should have.
+Peace’s wife, who has asked to remain anonymous for the safety of her and her family during this time, admitted to standing beside and continuing to support her husband, even though she didn’t necessarily agree with what he had done and felt he had taken things a little further then he should have.

-According to authorities, it was the 12-year-old’s refusal to go to the lunchroom the next day at school because he didn’t want to come anywhere near Peace’s step daughter that tipped police off after the juvenile told his teacher what happened.
+According to authorities, it was the 12-year-old’s refusal to go to the lunchroom the next day at school because he didn’t want to come anywhere near Peace’s step-daughter that tipped police off after the juvenile told his teacher what happened.

 After the allegations from the boy were investigated, police went to Peace’s home where – according to KHOU 11 – the father tried to deny the accusations until the officer told him that it had been caught on camera.
 Peace later confessed to his actions.